ANSH3LL/plugin_hwcursor/README.md

 # Caveats
 - Only supports windows for now
-- You must call ```cursor.freePlugin()``` while exiting the application programmatically.
+- You must call ```plugin.freePlugin()``` while exiting the application programmatically.
 An example of how this should be done is provided.